 With the exception of seven building additions, all renovations were accomplished within existing building footprints.
 Projects included site drainage improvements, rest room renovations, asbestos abatement, heating ventilation and air conditioning and lighting upgrades, window replacements, and new flooring.
 Office reconfigurations designed to maximize efficiency, improve student services, and provide a welcoming atmosphere were completed at several locations.
 Several construction projects focused on improving and/or maintaining the structural integrity of the district’s facilities with an average age of 44 years.

 Since 2002, Littleton Public Schools has replaced 610,438 sq. ft. of roofing throughout the district.
-Projects ranged from complete roof replacement to replacement of designated sections at nineteen different locations.
+Projects ranged from complete roof replacement to replacement of designated sections at 19 different locations.

 Fire alarm system upgrades include an additional 80 to 100 smoke and/or heat detectors at 11 elementary schools and 100 to 200 additional detectors at two middle schools.
 The remaining schools previously underwent fire system upgrades in phases via the capital reserve improvement process.
 Arapahoe and Heritage high schools, having the largest theaters in the district, received an upgrade from a tone to voice evacuation system in those areas.